copych/ESP32_S3_Sampler/README.md

 # Velocity layers
 There are currently 16 velocity layers (i.e. dynamic variants of each sampled note) which corresponds to the maximum count that I have found (https://freepats.zenvoid.org/Piano/acoustic-grand-piano.html).

-# Audio FX
-Reverb is implemented and controllable via midi.
-Depending on the remaining memory and CPU cycles it's possible to add the effects to the chain.

-# TODO
-The state of the project has not gone far from POC, so don't you expect a ready-made perfect sampler.
-What's not working:
-* <s>On polyphony overrun there are some audible clicks, it should retrig voices in a more delicate way.</s> Seems to be fixed now.
-* Hairless MIDI doesn't work on LOLIN S3 Pro, but works on a generic board.
-* Velocity routines are not fully implemented.
-* Looping of any kind is not implemented.
-* <s>Envelope params are hard-coded</s> Ini settings + midi CC
-* <s>SAMPLER.INI syntax has to be developed much further.</s> Basic syntax is done now.
-Work in progress.
-* <s>Only a simple reverb effect is implemented as a POC with hard-coded params</s>.
-Reverb is now controlled via midi CC.
-* It lacks schematics, but, please, check the .h files and /media folder for the connectivity info.
-* <s>16, 24</s> and 32 bit samples support.
-16 and 24 bits PCM are now supported.
-* <s>Demo video shall be done</s>

 # SAMPLER.INI and examples
 One should put the sampler.ini file to the same folder where the corresponding WAV files are stored.